 Refer to the DVC documentation for help on making commits to a DVC repository.

 Note that if you're connecting to a repository just to fetch models for the model registry, and your repository is not expected to contain experiment data, metrics or hyperparameters, your project will appear empty.
 This is ok - you will still be able to work with your models in the model registry.

 There are two possible reasons for this:

 What if the repository has more than 500 columns?
-Currently Iterative Studio does not import over 500 columns.
+Currently DVC Studio does not import over 500 columns.
 If you have a large repository (with more than 500 columns), one solution is to split the metrics/

 To create projects for subdirectories, specify the project directory in project settings.